sundropgold/assignforce-client/README.md

 ## Allow Insecure in Chrome

-In order to get chrome to play nicely with SSL, navigate to `[chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost)` and set `Allow invalid certificates for resources loaded from localhost` to `enabled`.
-You will need to relaunch Chrome after setting this.
+In order to get chrome to play nicely with SSL, navigate to `chrome://flags/#allow-insecure-localhost` in the address bar.
+Then, set `Allow invalid certificates for resources loaded from localhost` to `enabled`.

+You will need to relaunch Chrome changing this setting.

 ## Syncing of Upstream forks